Boulder Campus Policy1

 Delaying the Start of the Clock: When faculty are hired and begin service before the completion of requirements for their terminal degree, they are usually hired into an interim appointment as an instructor until the terminal degree is awarded.
 In such cases, a delay in the start of the clock is automatic.
 The Dean has authority to define the length of this interim period as part of the letter of offer.
 The terms of the interim appointment and how it affects the clock must be detailed in the offer letter to the candidate.

 Occasionally, the recently hired faculty will fail to complete all requirements although the interim period as defined in the original letter of offer has expired.
 The dean has authority to extend the interim period and in doing so further delay the start of the clock.
 Delays occur in one-semester increments, but because the total probationary period may be no longer than seven years, starting the tenure clock in the middle of the academic year (January) functionally defines a 6.5 year probationary period.
-Faculty Members who begin their appointment in January as a result of degree completion requirements may request a waiver of their first semester of appointment towards the tenure clock.
+Faculty Members who begin their appointment in January may request a waiver of their first semester of appointment towards the tenure clock.
 This request to extend the interim period must be made in writing and forwarded to the chair, the dean, and to the AVC for Faculty Affairs for approval.
-Faculty members who begin their appointment in January of an academic year are also eligible to request a waiver of their first semester of service towards the tenure clock.
+Normally, this request must be made within the first six months of the faculty member’s appointment.
+Upon petition, the provost may waive the first semester of appointment at a later date if it is in the best interests of the individual and the campus.

-Shortening the Probationary Period: At the time of initial appointment, the dean has authority to credit 1, 2, or 3 years towards a tenure decision to incoming faculty with previous tenure-track faculty experience of a comparable nature at another institution.
+Shortening the Probationary Period: At the time of initial appointment, the dean, with the approval of the Office of Faculty Affairs, has authority to credit 1, 2, or 3 years towards a tenure decision to incoming faculty with previous tenure-track faculty experience of a comparable nature at another institution.
 Regent's Rules do not allow more than 3 years credit to be granted.
 Granting years of credit towards tenure must be defined in the letter of offer.
 Junior faculty should be conservative in requesting or accepting credit towards tenure, as the decision to shorten one’s probationary period becomes a binding decision on the part of both the University and the faculty member.
+In extraordinary circumstances, a faculty member who has already begun an appointment may, with the approval of the chair and/or dean, petition the provost to grant years towards tenure at a later date.

 Adjustments to the tenure clock not covered in the sections above require prior written approval by the Provost.
 Past situations where individuals have sought a delay to their tenure review include: